Catalan orthography: Alphabet

 The following table shows the letters and their names in Standard Catalan (IEC) and Standard Valencian (AVL):

 The names efa (/ˈefa/), ela (/ˈela/), ema (/ˈema/), ena (/ˈena/), erra (/ˈera/), and essa (/ˈesa/) are also used in certain speeches of Valencian.

 The names be alta ("high b") and ve baixa ("low v") are used by speakers who do not distinguish the phonemes /b/ and /v/.
 Speakers that do distinguish them use the simple names be and ve.

-Spelling patterns
+Spelling and pronunciation

+Catalan is a pluricentric language; the pronunciation of some of the letters is different in Central Eastern Catalan (IEC) and Valencian (AVL).
+Apart from those variations, the pronunciation of most consonants is fairly straightforward and is similar to French, Occitan or Portuguese pronunciation.

 Spelling-to-sound correspondences

-Catalan is a pluricentric language; the pronunciation of some of the letters is different in Eastern Catalan (IEC) and Valencian (AVL).
-Apart from those variations, the pronunciation of most consonants is fairly straightforward and is similar to French, Occitan or Portuguese pronunciation.
-(The following list includes a quick pronunciation of letters in standard Catalan and Valencian, for an in-depth view see attached main article on top of this section).
+The following lists includes a quick pronunciation of letters in standard Catalan and Valencian, for an in-depth view see attached main article on top of this section.

+Sound-to-spelling correspondences

+The following lists include most sound-to-spelling correspondences in Catalan and Valencian.
+It also includes gemination as well as more foreign spellings than previous lists (as it is easier to represent them in the charts).

+Letters

+The sounds [ɡ] and [k]

+The voiced plosive [ɡ] (or the corresponding fricative [ɣ]) is represented by the spellings g and gu, and the voiceless stop sound [k], by the spellings c, q, qu and, sporadically, g and k.

+At the beginning of a syllable, the sounds [ɡ] and [k]: